Demands of the ANCT Program

 Academic

-Students are required to achieve a "C" grade in every course required while in the EATM program.
-Any grade lower then a "C" in any of the required courses, will result in dismissal from the EATM program.
+Students are required to achieve a "C" grade in every course required while in the ANCT program.
+Any grade lower then a "C" in any of the required courses, will result in dismissal from the ANCT program.

-Some Classes that are part of the Exotic Animal Training and Management Program may be completed at Moorpark College before entering the program.
+Some Classes that are part of the Animal Care and Training Program may be completed at Moorpark College before entering the program.
 These Courses are listed below and still must be completed with a grade "C" or better.

 ANSC M09 Animal Behavior